Night & Day (Keshia Chanté album): Promotion

 She promoted the album all around across Canada.

 In August 2012, Chanté signed a 3 album record deal in Japan, releasing her album Night & Day there in November of the same year.
-In November, Table Dancer landed on Japan's billboard chart; #6 on Hot 100, #3 on Digital & Airplay & #11 on regular charts.
+In November, Table Dancer landed on Japan's billboard chart; #6 on Hot 100, #3 on Digital & Airplay & #11 on regular chart.
 On the week of November 28, 2012, Chante's first single release "Table Dancer" became her first song ever to chart outside of Canada making her debut at #1 on the Billboard Charts in Japan.

 Singles

 "Test Drive" was released as a promo single on October 12, 2010.
 On August 13, 2010, Chante shot the music video for the song.
 The song received minimal airplay and failed to chart on the Hot 100 or iTunes.

 "Table Dancer" was released as the official first single.
 It officially impacted US radio on October 5, 2010.
 It peaked at number 44 in Canada, becoming Keshia's first song to do so.
 The video for the single was released November 25, 2010 via VEVO and the video climbed into the Top 5 on the MuchMusic Countdown.

 Then it was announced that "Set U Free" featuring writing credits from Taio Cruz would serve as the album's second single.
-It entered the Canadian Hits Chart (Airplay) at #81 and climbed into the Canadian Top 40 (Airplay) within 2 weeks after charting.
+It entered the Canadian Hits Chart (Airplay) at #81 and climbed into the Canadian Top 40 (Airplay) within two weeks after charting.
 The song debuted on the Canadian Hot 100 at #92 and peaking at #84.

 "Shooting Star" was confirmed to be the third single from the album.
 Keshia confirmed she was set to perform the track on MuchMusic on June 24, 2011.